 Special mentions also go to Cersei, Jeoffrey’s mother, & Tywin, Jeoffrey’s grandfather.
 Other fan favourite evils include Ramsey Bolton, Walder Frey, The Mountain, and of course, Littlefinger, the most scheming man in television history.

 Skull crushingly good moments, scenes that set the Sept on fire, Game of Thrones has thrown a few curve balls at its audience over time.
 But that’s why we love it.

-When Sean Bean was cast as Ned Stark people had an inclining what would happen to him, but the path of the other Starks hasn’t exactly been smooth.
+When Sean Bean was cast as Ned Stark people had little idea what would happen to him, but the path of the other Starks hasn’t exactly been smooth.
 Theon taking Winterfell, Rob’s Rebellion, and whatever you do just don’t get married!
 Kit Harrington (Jon Snow) even had to pretend to fellow actors that his character was really dead to protect the secrets of the show.
 The Lannister’s also had their fair share of murders and anarchy.
 A toilet can be a dangerous place in King’s Landing.

 Let’s be honest, who hasn’t hummed the theme tune?
 Music plays its part in Game of Thrones, with the opening credits racking up 25m views on Youtube.
 This iconic sequence has generated countless covers over the last six years, firmly cementing it as one of the most recognisable songs on modern television.

 Rains of Castamere, the dreaded Lannister music, Breaker of Chains, Daenery’s ominous soundtrack, and Light of the Seven… need I say more?